 - The thinner the collar, the less likely it is to mat your dog’s hair.
 Go for 3/8″ wide if possible.

-- If you like leather, consider a rolled dog collar to prevent mats.
+- If you like leather, consider a rolled leather dog collar to prevent mats.
+I prefer the nylon or cloth collars because I can throw them in the wash when they get dirty.

 It’s fun shopping for dog tags.
 Find one that suites your taste, and your dog’s personality.
 If you buy from your local pet store, they often have free engraving on site.
 Vets also sell dog tags, as do other online merchants.